 a) AN can be common to multiple network slices.

-2. A UE may provide network slice selection assistance information (NSSAI) consisting of a set of parameters to the network to select the set of RAN and CN part of the network slice instances (NSIs) for the UE.
+2. A UE may provide network slice selection assistance information (NSSAI) consisting of a set of parameters to a Slice Selection Function (SSF) in the CN to select the set of CN parts and to support RAN to select the RAN part of the network slice instances (NSIs) for the UE.

-3. If a network deploys network slicing, then it may use UE provided network slice selection assistance information to select a network slice.
+3. If a network deploys network slicing, then the SSF may use UE provided network slice selection assistance information to select a network slice instance.
+The SSF also uses UE subscription information (which may include UE capabilities) to perform the selection.

 4. A UE may access multiple slices simultaneously via a single RAN.
-In such case, those slices may share some control plane functions, e.g. MM.
+In such case, those slices may share some control plane functions, e.g. MM, SSF, and Authentication.
+These functions are part of a Common Control Network Function (CCNF) in the NextGen Core that are not part of any particular NSI.

-5. If UE obtained an UE temporary ID, the UE shall provide it to RAN during the RRC connection establishment, so that the NAS signalling messages transmitted over the RRC connection are routed to the Core network function instance identified by this temporary ID.
+5. If UE obtained an UE temporary ID, the UE shall provide it to the RAN during the RRC connection establishment, so that the NAS signalling messages transmitted over the RRC connection are routed to the Core network function instance identified by this temporary ID.

 6. UE provides the NSSAI info to the NextGen Core over NG1.